gfmdylan/gfm-donation/README.md

 ex.
 "Add Campaign FirstCampaign" or "Donate Dylan FirstCampaign $100"

-This would lead to an output of a list of campaigns and donors added along with amounts tied to those donors and campaigns.FirstCampaign
+This would lead to an output of a list of campaigns and donors added along with amounts tied to those donors and campaigns.

-To run this program, you must have at least Java 8.
+To run this program, you must have at least Kotlin, Java, and JDK 8.

 Make sure you are in the gfm-donation directory.